Monday, July 7, 2025

 Technical

-Wednesday in the charts.
+Monday in the charts.

-Wednesday in the stats.
+Monday in the technical stats.

 https://www.barchart.com/stocks/momentum